 Set a Metered Wi-Fi Connection

-Open Settings on your Android device and tap “Network & Internet.”
+- Open “Settings” on your device and tap “Network & Internet.”

-Tap the menu at the top-right corner and select “Metered Wi-Fi Networks.”
+- Tap the three-dot menu at the top right and select “Metered Wi-Fi networks.”

 Save Your Wi-Fi Data